OriBloch/Aircraft-Intelligence-Hub/README.md

 ## Features 🚀

-- **User-Friendly Interface:** Aircraft Detector uses simple and aesthetic user interface for inputs and detections output.
+- **User-Friendly Interface:** Aircraft Detector uses a simple and aesthetic user interface for inputs and detections output.

-- **Multiple File Options:** The program is compatible for all common image formats and videos.
+- **Multiple File Options:** The program is compatible with all common image formats and videos.

-- **Aircraft Detection Algorithm:** Air Detector generates detections on all aircrafts within the image / video and highlight detections.
+- **Aircraft Detection Algorithm:** Air Detector generates detections on all aircrafts within the image/video and highlights detections.

-- **Image Comparison:** Air Detector presents image comaprison tool to highlight detections
+- **Image Comparison:** Air Detector presents an image comparison tool to highlight detections

 - **Download on Click:** Easily download detection results after analysis